cmkobel/CompareM2/docs/20 usage.md

       ├── interproscan/
       ├── prokka/
       └── sequence_lengths/
+├── snp-dists/
+├── tables/
+├── treecluster/
+└── version_info.txt
 ```

-For the file tree of each of the analysis tools you will have to consult the documentation of each tool.
+For the file tree of each of the analysis tools, please consult the respective documentation.

 {!resources/footer.md!}